natalie-23-gill/streamlit-cytoscape/README.md

 ## License

-`st_cytoscape` was created by Natalie Gill.
+`streamlit_cytoscape` was created by Natalie Gill.
 It is licensed under the terms of the MIT license.

 ## AI Disclosure Statement